d1mnewz/interviews/README.md

 * What is broken around you?

 # What you can ask the company
 Don't ask them if you just wanna make an impression because you will.
 And it's gonna be a freaking bad impression - asking by template without enthusiasm.
+What I really like to do is to start doing 96 and after recruiter asked you "Where do you see yourself in 5 years" it's totally reasonable to ask where the company sees itself in 5 years.

 ## Project
 * What project I will start with?
 Describe the problem it solves.
 Describe the technical stack chosen, why it is like that and which tasks I will be asked to solve there.